We have a long-time established multi-faceted vocational program that features intensive offerings in agricultural and construction programs.

 Hanna’s year-round Agriculture program connects classroom learning opportunities with practical, hands-on experiences, and is an integral part of the Archbishop Hanna High School curriculum.

 Many of our boys come from urban neighborhoods and have limited, if any, experience or knowledge about agriculture.
-The program opens doors for boys to learn leadership skills, and practical applications of science, technology, ranch management, sustainability and resource cultivation, environmental protection and conservation, and meteorology—especially as it relates to climate.
+Programs for at risk youth open doors to learn leadership skills, and practical applications of science, technology, ranch management, sustainability and resource cultivation., environmental protection and conservation, and meteorology—especially as it relates to climate.
 It also fosters community service opportunities and expansion of employment prospects.

 Our Agricultural program provides a host of different experiences and opportunities for skill building, from working in our small cabernet vineyard to new programs focused on sustainable gardening, culinary, and associated practices.
 Currently, our largest focus of time and energy is spent on our FFA program which includes breeding sheep, market sheep, pasture management, and integrative work with our on-campus construction programs.

 - Field trips to a variety of industry-related venues including the local auction yard, dairies/ranches, vineyards, and sheep dog trials

 - Training and education related to responsibility, work ethics, dependability, caring, teamwork and many other life skills